+This is acceptable to ENA

 Confirmation: We expanded the definition to include confirms issued prior to execution of this Agreement.

+For this Master, an assigment later would be executed to move all confirms under the 1997 Master.

 Confirm Deadline: AEC prefers a deadline of 9 am CT on the third Business Day following receipt.

+AEC reviewing this item.

 Contract Price: We added “agreed upon”.

+This is acceptable to ENA

 Daily Contract Quantity: The obligation is not only to Schedule, but also to purchase / sell.

+This is acceptable to ENA

 Day: Business Day changed to include Alberta holidays since we are located in Calgary.

+ENA will need a list of what days are included in Alberta holidays.

 Force Majeure: We have used the expanded version comparable to GISB, and now GasEDI in Canada, to provide both marketing coverage, and coverage where we are doing business in the field.

+This is acceptable to ENA

 Guarantors: We added wording to allow the parties to agree to other guarantors.

+This is acceptable to ENA

 Liquidated Damages: We added this definition for calculations under Section 3.

+This is acceptable to ENA

+Per AEC’s credit group suggestion, we are OK with adding “or Moody’s Equivalent Ba3” or the Standard and Poor rating in the definition of Material Adverse Change.

+Present Value Discount Rate: ENA prefers to use LIBOR plus 100 basis points.

 Replacement Price Differential: Changed to allow for the alternate sale of all or a portion of the shortfall quantity, and use of the actual cost / price, or the Spot Price for the calculations.

+The cover standard is a problem for ENA due to the difficulties in tracking this throughout our portfolio.
+We prefer to stay solely with the spot standard.

 Transaction Agreement: Again the definition is expanded to include forms issued prior to execution of this Agreement.

+For this Master, an assigment later would be executed to move all confirms under the 1997 Master.

 Representations and Warranties:

 In (vi) we struck the first clause of the sentence pertaining to the dollar value of assets

+This is tied to the Texas Deceptive Trade Practices Act waiver in Section 8.3.
+AEC checking on this.

 Operations and Delivery

 Nomination deadlines should match the Transporter’s.
 Notice should be given either by phone or fax as seems to be the industry norm.

+Notice by phone or fax OK.
+AEC checking on the timelines for scheduling.
+ENA prefers to stay with original timeframes to allow the Seller some lead time to make nominations.

 Transportation

 Not only do the parties obtain transport, but must maintain and pay for same.

+This is acceptable to ENA

 Operational Flow Orders

 This section was deleted.
 We understand that OFO’s, which can arise due to a party having too much or too little gas in the system, is a gas management matter within the discretion of a particular party.
 The business to be conducted with Enron North America Corp. will be Firm transactions under this ENFOLIO agreement.
 Therefore, each party must manage its own business to ensure that the quantity of gas entering the system for its account is matched to the quantity of gas leaving the system and should not have the ability to pass on OFO implications.
 Any imbalance caused by failure to receive or deliver is already addressed in Section 7.2 of the Agreement.

+OFO’s can arise due to maintenance, weather, or other reasons not within the control of either party.

 Financial Matters Billing, Invoice Date, Charges and Payment